KandaTeach/corona-tracker-console-application/README.md

 # CoronaTracker

-A console application used to track
+A command line interface used to track covid-19 cases whole over the world.

 ## Used API